Which site has been chosen for the new Dunedin Hospital?

 How much will it cost?

-Cost is commercially sensitive at this stage but the price of the land is not a significant part of the billion-dollar-plus budget.
+The Government paid $11 million for the Cadbury site.
+The the price of the other land is not a significant part of the billion-dollar-plus budget.

 How is it being paid for?